 By choosing reclaimed wood, you can contribute to a more sustainable and eco-friendly construction industry.

-On the other hand, salvaged wood derives from trees that have naturally fallen or have been removed from urban settings, and often scrap wood comes in larger dimensions, offering unique opportunities for construction uses.
-Both reclaimed and salvaged wood support recycling and smart reuse in the building industry, contributing significantly to waste reduction and environmental preservation.
+Salvaged wood comes from naturally fallen trees or those removed from urban areas.
+It often has larger dimensions, ideal for construction.
+Reclaimed wood also promotes recycling and smart reuse in building.
+Both contribute to waste reduction and environmental preservation.

 Tips for Selecting the Right Wood for Your Project